Instrumental Variables (Boosted IV)

 naive.fit(X_naive, y_train)

-# Estimate effect: Average change in y if education increases by 1 year
+# Estimate effect: Average change in y if alcohol increases by 1 unit

 3. BraidedBooster (IV)